Sunday, November 10, 2024

 I used tweezers to put the 1206 SMD parts on top of the goop, then dropped it on the hotplate.

-Please work in a well-ventilated area.
-This hotplate/paste/SMD process produced a lot of toxic smoke, and you shouldn't breathe its fumes.
+Note: if you want to try out this fabrication technique, work in a well-ventilated area.
+This hotplate/paste/SMD process produced a lot of toxic smoke; you shouldn't breathe its fumes.

 Baked the jacks board....